jayshrivastava0/Hill-Climb-Racing/Readme.md

-## This blog covers my journey for this project.
+# This blog covers my journey for this project.
 https://jayshrivastava.blogspot.com/2024/01/hill-climb-racing-automation.html

-##
-##
+###
+## The project is still in the works therefore there are so many redundant files and readme is still not organized
+###

-So after moving the mss and varios other iwnow capture, I decided to go window api screenshot it was giving me the flexiblity to capture any window, not the whole screen.
+So after moving the mss and varios other window capture, I decided to go window api screenshot it was giving me the flexiblity to capture any window, not the whole screen.
 So it was good and the FPS was also respectable, and with just few optimizations the FPS jumped to pretty good.